-Removable prosthesis and dental stellite
+Removable prosthesis & dental stellite

 We say that a dental prosthesis is removable because it can be removed for maintenance.
 The fact that it can be removed poses many inconveniences since it can fall during a discussion or during a meal.
 A dental prosthesis can replace all or part of the teeth.